 “Our Objective is security that ensures stable and safe human, environmental and political conditions for all.” – Framework for Pacific Regionalism

-The Pacific region’s security environment has become increasingly complex and diverse.
-All Pacific communities are potentially vulnerable to security threats whether they be from transnational crime groups, climate change, terrorism, natural disasters, political instability, and internal conflicts.
-If initiatives are not introduced to address these issues the impact can adversely affect domestic civil order, diminish border revenue, increase local crime, undermine the effectiveness of law enforcement and adversely impact upon the safety and livelihoods of Pacific peoples.
+The Pacific region’s security environment has become increasingly complex.
+Pacific communities are vulnerable to security threats from transnational crime groups, climate change, terrorism, natural disasters, political instability, and internal conflicts.
+Consequences include domestic disorder, diminished border revenues, increased local crime, and weaker law enforcement.

 Pacific Islands Forum Leaders have long recognised that security and stability underpin sustainable development and economic growth.
 Under the 1992 Honiara Declaration, Forum Leaders noted that balanced economic and social development, the primary goal of all the countries of the region, could not be achieved without the assurance of safety and security.